-By following these simple rules, your record will prove you’re a responsible driver.
-Your insurer should reward you with a more reasonable premium.
+By following these simple rules, your record will prove you are a responsible driver and your insurer should reward you with a more reasonable premium.

 Why you might not save on car insurance when you turn 25

-If you rack up a few traffic violations or accidents as a teen, your rates won’t go down when you turn 25.
+If your teen driving record includes multiple violations and/or at-fault accidents, your rates will not go down when you turn 25.
 If you have a particularly poor driving record, your rates may even increase in your mid-twenties.

-Also, if you got your license when you were older, for example in your early 20s, your rates probably won’t decrease just because you turn 25 because your insurer may consider you an experienced driver.
-Buying a new vehicle can also affect your rates because driving a late-model car will cost more to insure than an older automobile.
+Also, if you got your license when you were older, for example in your early 20s, your rates probably will not decrease just because you turn 25 as your insurer may still consider you an inexperienced driver.
+Buying a new vehicle can also affect your rates because driving a late-model vehicle will cost more to insure than an older model.

-To find out how turning 25 will affect your premium, talk with your insurance agent.
+To find out how turning 25 will affect your premium, contact your insurance agent.
 Underwriting guidelines vary among insurers.
-Some providers offer better rates for teens and young adults than others do.
-If you’re not satisfied with your rate, shop around.
+Some carriers offer better rates for teens and young adults than others.
+If you are not satisfied with your rate, shop around.
 Get quotes from several insurance companies and compare coverages, deductibles and rates.

 Always inquire about discounts.
-Your vehicle may qualify for safety and security features, and you may earn even greater savings if you’re a student with good grades.
-If you rent an apartment, you may also qualify for a multi-policy discount if you bundle your renters and auto insurance policies.
+Your vehicle may qualify for safety and security features, and you may earn even greater savings if you are a student with good grades.
+If you rent an apartment or own a home, you may also qualify for a multi-policy discount if you bundle your property and auto insurance policies.

 Other factors that may affect your premiums

-While your age plays a significant role in your car insurance premium, other factors may impact the rate you pay, including:
+While your age plays a significant role in the cost of your auto insurance premium, other factors may impact the rate you pay, including:

 - Where you live